Header image

 Let’s take a look at why CTV is mostly suited for B2B business:

 • Optimal Cost: Undoubtedly, CTV advertising has a higher CPM (Cost Per Mille) than other forms of advertising.
-However, you’ll see substantially lower rates when you take into account the exact targeting and the decreased waste.
+However, you’ll see substantially lower rates when considering the exact targeting and the decreased waste.

-Therefore, it seems that B2B businesses most benefit from CTV advertising due to its ability to reach and engage customers in a targeted manner.
-This capability is well-suited for B2B businesses that aim to promote consumer products, services, or brands.
+Therefore, it seems that B2B businesses most benefit from CTV advertising because it can reach and engage customers in a targeted manner.
+This capability is well-suited for B2B businesses promoting consumer products, services, or brands.

 Which Platform is Better for Startups, SMBs, and Large Corporations?

 Small and medium-sized businesses (SMBs) frequently have limited resources and need inexpensive methods to contact their customers.
-OTT platforms provide a more affordable option in this regard, with many price tiers to choose from.
+OTT platforms provide a more affordable option in this regard, with many price tiers.

 In contrast, large businesses may have the resources to investigate both OTT and CTV options.
-The extensive reach and sophisticated ad-targeting capabilities of OTT platforms are a boon for large firms with a business-to-consumer (B2C) emphasis while CTV platforms may be more appropriate for B2B-emphasis organizations.
+The extensive reach and sophisticated ad-targeting capabilities of OTT platforms are a boon for large firms with a business-to-consumer (B2C) emphasis.
+In contrast, CTV platforms may be more appropriate for B2B-emphasis organizations.

 Which Platform is Better for Startups, SMBs, and Large Corporations?